Become a wildlife aid volunteer

 - Encouraging donations and memberships from the public bringing in animals to us

 - General running of a very busy reception desk and administrative support to the main admin. office

 Full training will be given; however applicants should have a good standard of literacy & numeracy, and should be able to demonstrate good customer service skills.
 Attention to detail is very important, and any previous customer service or reception experience would be ideal but not essential.

-An afternoon shift, available 7 days a week, this role is less hand-on with the animals and focuses more on keeping the centre running.
-From re-filling and ordering food supplies to cleaning out cages, from re-fuelling the ambulance to fixing a broken perch, this role is for a practical, physically fit person.
-You will definitely get involved with the animals as well; there are always times when we are short-staffed and you will help out in ICU, and we often need animals released back to the wild, so if you have a clean driving license you would be assisting with one of the best bits – releases!!
+A morning/afternoon or full day shift, available 7 days a week, this role is less hands-on with the animals and focuses more on keeping the centre running.
+From re-filling and ordering food supplies to cleaning out cages or fixing a broken perch, this role is for a practical, physically fit person.
+You will still have the opportunity to get involved with the animals if you like; there are always times when we are short-staffed and you can help out!
+We often need animals released back to the wild, so if you have a clean driving license you can assist with one of the best bits – releases!

-Choose ‘Centre Maintenance’ from the drop down list on the application form and we’ll get you in for an induction.
+Choose ‘Centre Maintenance’ from the drop down list on the application form and we’ll invite you in for an induction.